 Cambridge belongs to the Regional Municipality of Waterloo in Southern Ontario.
-As per 2011 census, the population estimate was 126,748.
+As per the 2011 census, the population estimate was 126,748.
 The famous Black Bridge Road is in this region.
 The 2 main arterial roads that run across the city are Highway 8 and 24.
-Highway 8 connects Shantz Hill Road, Coronation Boulevard, King Street and Dundas Street to Waterloo and Kitchener on the west side.
+Highway 8 connects Shantz Hill Road, Coronation Boulevard, King Street, and Dundas Street to Waterloo and Kitchener on the west side.
 It connects on the east side to Hamilton.
-Highway 24 connects Water Street, Ainslie Street and Hespeler Road on the northeast with Guelph and on the south side with Brantford.
+Highway 24 connects Water Street, Ainslie Street, and Hespeler Road on the northeast with Guelph and on the south side with Brantford.
 Grand River Transit is the major provider of public transportation and was formed by merging Kitchener Transit with Cambridge Transit.

 We performed a survey to calculate car insurance rates for major insurance companies in Cambridge using a sample driver and vehicle profile.
 We also compared the prices for car insurance in some neighborhoods in Cambridge.

 Who Has the Cheapest Car Insurance Quotes in Cambridge

 We conducted a survey with sample profiles to compare car insurance prices from major insurance companies in Cambridge as per the above table.
 Echelon Insurance had the highest quote for car insurance with an annual cost of $3155.
 The difference in premiums between their quote and the lowest quote was by $1584 and that was a variation in the price of $50%.
 The RSA Insurance quoted the next highest rate with an annual cost of $2749.
 The difference between their quote and the rate by Echelon was $406.

 As per the above table, The Co-operators had the lowest quote for car insurance at an annual cost of $1571.
 Closely, the next lowest quote was for Travelers (Chieftain Product) at an annual cost of $1596.
 The variation in price was just $25.